FusionAuth/fusionauth-site/site/learn/expert-advice/ciam/demise-of-third-party-cookies-running-own-ciam.md

 CIAM is not the only solution for the obsolescence of third-party cookies.
 Quite a few other solutions exist, although none as robust as a CIAM.

 For example, interest-based advertising, [Federated Learning of Cohorts (FLoC)](https://github.com/WICG/floc), is one alternative solution to third-party cookies without resorting to your own CIAM system.
-FloC is a proposed browser standard, created by Google, that provides interest-based ads without letting advertisers know your identity.
+FLoC is a proposed browser standard, created by Google, that provides interest-based ads without letting advertisers know your identity.
 Users are categorized into *cohorts*—groups of users based on similar interests.
 The groups are large enough to make a user semi-anonymous to advertisers.

-FloC however, isn't as glorious a solution as it claims to be.
-The question with FloC is, "Do you trust Google?"
+FLoC however, isn't as glorious a solution as it claims to be.
+The question with FLoC is, "Do you trust Google?"
 Given that they have an ocean of information about millions of internet users, the answer is probably no. Beyond that, [fingerprinting and other tracking methods](https://www.eff.org/deeplinks/2021/03/googles-floc-terrible-idea) can still make a user stand out in a cohort.

 ## Conclusion